Francesco Appiani

-Francesco Appiani (January 29, 1704 – 1792) was an Italian painter of the late-Baroque period, active mainly in Rome and Perugia.
+Francesco Appiani (29 January 1704 – 1792) was an Italian painter of the late-Baroque period, active mainly in Rome and Perugia.

 Biography

 Appiani was born in Ancona.
 He was a pupil of Domenico Simonetti, and then later moved to Rome to study under Francesco Trevisani, Francesco Mancini, and Giovanni Paolo Pannini.

 He mainly worked in Perugia.
-Among his works, are a Death of San Domenico painted for the church of San Sisto Vecchio.
+Among his works is a Death of San Domenico painted for the church of San Sisto Vecchio.
 He is known for his altarpiece in the Perugia Cathedral.
 He also painted lunettes for a church of a Benedictine convent dedicated to fallen women.
 In the chapel was an altarpiece by his contemporary Sebastiano Conca.
 The vault was frescoed by Cesare Sermei and the high altar had a painting by Matteo Salvucci.
 The church is today a political meeting hall.
 He died in Perugia, aged about 88.